piegope/doc/docs/content/en/rdm/kb/rdm-windows/troubleshooting-articles/http-status-code-unauthorized-error-message-when-connecting-to-en-dvls-from-en-rdm.md

     HTTP Status Code Unauthorized error message when connecting to {{ en.DVLS}}
     from {{ en.RDM }}
   description: >-
-    When the Basic Authentication option is enabled on the {{ en.DVLS}}  website Authentication feature, displays the following error message:
+    When the Basic Authentication option is enabled on the {{ en.DVLS}} website Authentication feature, {{ en.RDM}} displays the following error message:
   status:
   keywords:
 ---